joeymda/HelloWorld/README.md

 some branch-A specific stuff

-some new fancy shit in branch A
+some new fancy shit in Master branch